 Every time I open Facebook, I’m hit with a barrage of ads telling me that if I buy this or that course teaching me how to

-It isn’t a wonder either that small business owners fall victims of the shiny object syndrome.
-Most of them do not
+It isn’t a wonder either that as small business owners we fall victims of the shiny object syndrome.
+Most of us do not

-have unlimited time/budget to market their business.
-Hence they look for ways to shorten the time to market.
+have unlimited time/budget to market our business.
+Hence we look for ways to shorten the time to market.

 Result?
 You feel stuck like in a complicated yoga pose, wondering who made you do it and how to get out of it.